Welcome to theGaspee logo

 • Appendix B -- Collected documents from the RI Historical Society on the Gaspee Affair.
 (Pages 129-138)

-• LONG: A History of the Destruction of His Britannic Majesty's Schooner Gaspee.... .-- by John R. Bartlett.
+• A History of the Destruction of His Britannic Majesty's Schooner Gaspee.... .-- by John R. Bartlett.
 We dare you to quote the whole title!

-• LONGEST The Impact of the Gaspee Affair on the Coming of the Revolution, 1772-1773 -- Lawrence J. DeVaro.
-PhD dissertation, 1973 (754 Kb, 358 pages .doc)
+• The Impact of the Gaspee Affair on the coming of the Revolution, 1772-1773 -- Lawrence J, DeVaro, PhD dissertation, 1973, 358 pg.

 • MULTIMEDIA: The Conspiracy to Destroy the Gaspee -- by Dr. John Concannon--PowerPoint